Disability Support Services

 The need for equal access to education in college campuses was mandated by the passage of the Rehabilitation Act of 1973.
 Section 504 states that reasonable adjustments in post-secondary programs must be made in order for persons with disabilities to fulfill academic requirements.
 In 1990, the Americans with Disabilities Act (ADA) was passed, extending equal protection to persons with disabilities in the private sector, public institutions, employment, communications and public accommodations.
 On September 25, 2008, the President signed the Americans with Disabilities Act Amendments Act of 2008 (“ADA Amendments Act” or “Act”).
 The Act emphasizes that the definition of disability should be construed in favor of broad interpretation of the term “substantial limitation.”

-The submenu at the left offers several general and specific areas of interest.
-You may use the links to navigate throughout this section of UVa-Wise's Web site.
+The submenu below offers several general and specific areas of interest.
+You may use the links to navigate throughout this section of UVa-Wise’s Web site.

 Again, thank you for visiting us on the Web, and please enjoy your visit.

 A pre-admissions visit to the college is highly recommended to all applicants.
 Feel free to visit the U.S. Department of Education’s guide to postsecondary transition for students with disabilities and the U.S. Department of Labor’s guide for disclosing disabilities in higher education.
 Persons with special needs are urged to visit early, preferably during their junior year of high school.
 The Admissions Office and the Disability Support Services should be contacted for an appointment.

 If you find that you have questions or would like additional information after you have finished looking over the Web site, please do not hesitate to contact our office at: